The gravitational stratification of multifluid and multispecies plasma: General scenarios

-where $M$ is the number of intervals used to calculate the stratification, and $\overline{m}_{\text{T},j}$ and $T_j$ are respectively calculated using Eqs.~(\ref{eq:mt}) and (\ref{eq:pT}). $M$ is preferably larger than the number of grid points used in numerical simulations, to reduce the error in the obtained stratification.
-This is beneficial as the current integration routine is effectively a first-order left Riemann sum, and it can be applied to either a constant or varying $\Delta z$.
+In practice, $M$ is preferably larger than the number of grid points used in numerical simulations.
+This is because the present integration routine is effectively a first-order left Riemann sum {and, thus, the integration intervals need to be sufficiently small to reduce numerical errors}.
 The present solution is intuitively straightforward, as each integration step is an isothermal scenario introduced in the last section.
-However, the assumptions we use also imply that neither the hydrostatic equilibrium nor the ionization equilibrium is strictly maintained between any pair of neighboring numerical grid points, thus meaning that a cHE stratification is only in equilibria approximately.
+However, the assumptions we used also meant that neither the hydrostatic equilibrium, nor the ionization equilibrium is strictly maintained between any pair of neighboring grid points due to numerical errors.
 Moreover, while collisional interactions are needed to balance gravity and pressure gradient, there must be drift velocities between fluids.
-Only the total velocity of all fluids is expected to be approximately zero, as has been mentioned above.
-More details on the remnant disturbances due to the numerical error and the physical decoupling (drift velocities) between fluids are explained in Section \ref{sec:disturbances}.
+Only the total velocity of all fluids was expected to be approximately equal to zero, as mentioned above.